juzeon/SydneyQt/README.md

 3. If this doesn't work either, leave the proxy blank in SydneyQt, and try using [Proxifier](https://www.proxifier.com/) or Clash TUN mode.

 To avoid the `User needs to solve CAPTCHA to continue` error, please follow these steps:
 1. Check the current user with the `Cookie Checker` option on the menu bar.
 If it shows no user, you need to export a new cookies.json file from your browser.
+Make sure you granted All sites permission in Cookie-Editor to export all required cookies.
 2. After making sure the cookie is valid, open Bing Web in your browser and sending a random message.
 You should see a CAPTCHA challenge.
 If not, verify that the current user matches the cookies.json file.
 Complete the CAPTCHA and go back to SydneyQt.
 It should work fine now.

 If you experience **infinite CAPTCHA loops**, you can try the following steps: